A Complete Guide to Enhanced Lifetime Mortgages

 I think you’ll agree with me when I say…

 Parkinson’s disease, high blood pressure and other medical conditions can give your life a turn for the worst.
-However, an enhanced lifetime mortgage plan can give you a definite edge when it comes to these illnesses since it allows you to borrow more cash.
+However, an enhanced lifetime mortgage plan can serve you a definite edge when it comes to these illnesses since it allows you to borrow more.

 However, without the right information, you can get confused.
-Lucky for you, this guide will give a comprehensive review of the qualification criteria, the pros & cons of impaired lifetime mortgages, and the companies that offer these plans.
+Lucky for you, this will supply a comprehensive review of the qualification criteria, the pros & cons of impaired lifetime mortgages, and the companies that offer these plans.

-If you need more information on lifetime mortgages though, be sure to check the guide on ‘What is a Lifetime Mortgage.’
+If you need more information on lifetime mortgages though, be sure to read the on ‘What is a Lifetime Mortgage.’

 How Much Equity Can You Release?
 Use Our Free Lifetime Mortgage Calculator